-We issued five-year warrants to purchase an aggregate of 434,755 shares of our Common Stock, at an exercise price of \$1.50 per share, in exchange for the warrants issued to the Placement Agent and the Sub-Agent (the "Placement Agent Conversion Warrants").
+We issued five-year warrants to purchase an aggregate of 434,755 shares of our common stock, at an exercise price of \$1.50 per share, in exchange for the warrants issued to Rodman & Renshaw, LLC (the "Placement Agent"), who acted as placement agent in the Private Placement Offering, and Gottbetter Capital Markets, LLC (the "Sub-Agent"), who acted as sub-placement agent in the Private Placement Offering (the "Placement Agent Conversion Warrants").
 These warrants contain among other things, a cashless exercise provision.
 A cashless exercise means that in lieu of paying the aggregate purchase price for the shares being purchased upon exercise of the warrants in cash, the holder will forfeit a number of shares underlying the warrants with a "fair market value" equal to the aggregate exercise price.
 We will not receive additional proceeds to the extent that warrants are exercised on a cashless basis.
-The exercise price and number of shares of our Common Stock issuable upon exercise of the warrants may be adjusted in certain circumstances, including in the event of a stock dividend, or our recapitalization, reorganization, merger or consolidation.
+The exercise price and number of shares of our common stock issuable upon exercise of the warrants may be adjusted in certain circumstances, including in the event of a stock dividend, or our recapitalization, reorganization, merger or consolidation.
 These warrants also provide holders with weighted-average anti-dilution price protection.
 No fractional shares will be issued upon exercise of these warrants.
-If, upon exercise of these warrants, a holder would be entitled to receive a fractional interest in a share, we may, in our discretion, upon exercise, round up to the nearest whole number of shares of our Common Stock to be issued to the warrant holder or otherwise equitably adjust the exercise and exercise price per share.
+If, upon exercise of these warrants, a holder would be entitled to receive a fractional interest in a share, we may, in our discretion, upon exercise, round up to the nearest whole number of shares of our common stock to be issued to the warrant holder or otherwise equitably adjust the exercise and exercise price per share.

-We issued five year warrants to purchase 500,000 shares of our Common Stock, at an exercise price of \$1.50 per share, to the Placement Agent (the "Advisor Warrants").
+We issued five-year warrants to purchase 500,000 shares of our common stock, at an exercise price of \$1.50 per share, to the Placement Agent (the "Advisor Warrants").
 These warrants contain among other things, a cashless exercise provision.
 A cashless exercise means that in lieu of paying the aggregate purchase price for the shares being purchased upon exercise of the warrants in cash, the holder will forfeit a number of shares underlying the warrants with a "fair market value" equal to the aggregate exercise price.
 We will not receive additional proceeds to the extent that warrants are exercised on a cashless basis.
-The exercise price and number of shares of our Common Stock issuable upon exercise of the warrants may be adjusted in certain circumstances, including in the event of a stock dividend, or our recapitalization, reorganization, merger or consolidation.
+The exercise price and number of shares of our common stock issuable upon exercise of the warrants may be adjusted in certain circumstances, including in the event of a stock dividend, or our recapitalization, reorganization, merger or consolidation.
 These warrants also provide holders with weighted-average anti-dilution price protection.
-No fractional shares will be issued upon exercise of these warrants, a holder would be entitled to receive a fractional interest in a share, we may, in our discretion, upon exercise, round up to the nearest whole number of shares of our Common Stock to be issued to the warrant holder or otherwise equitably adjust the exercise and exercise price per share.
+No fractional shares will be issued upon exercise of these warrants.
+If, upon exercise of these warrants, a holder would be entitled to receive a fractional interest in a share, we may, in our discretion, upon exercise, round up to the nearest whole number of shares of our common stock to be issued to the warrant holder or otherwise equitably adjust the exercise and exercise price per share.